Lacrosse, Softball, Baseball and Gymnastics All in Action at Home This Weekend

 Having initially gained coaching experience while serving for three off-seasons as assistant baseball coach at Mary Washington College ('87-89), and also helping three GW coaches.
 Ritchie became a batting instructor in the Chicago White Sox organization in 1996.
 Ritchie is currently the hitting coach for the Pittsburgh Pirates after serving as minor league hitting instructor for the previous five seasons.

-Ritchie and his wife, the former Kelly Siegel--also an '86 GW grad and a member of the Colonials Rowing team-- have four children: Kaetlin, Logan, Riley and Phoenix.
+Ritchie and his wife, the former Kelly Siegel--also an '86 GW grad and a member of the Colonials Rowing team-- have four children: Kaetlin, Logan, Riley and Arizona.